sourmash-bio/sourmash/doc/tutorials.md

 ```

-It is straightforward to build your own databases for use with `sbt_search`
+It is straightforward to build your own databases for use with `search`
-and `sbt_gather`; ping us if you want us to write that up.
+and `gather`; ping us if you want us to write that up.

 [Return to index](index.html)